davidmertenjones/ist-303-team-kanto-project/README.md

 ### <ins>Milestone 2.0 User Stories</ins>
 4. As an IT administrator or application support team member, I want the ability to create and manage user accounts and assign role-specific access to services, configurations, settings, and tools so that users have the appropriate permissions.

 5. As a hospital or clinic administrator, I want to add, update, or remove the services offered by my facility so that the information remains accurate and up to date for users.

 6. As a patient, I want to view and submit ratings and feedback for services I’ve received so I can share my experience with other patients and provide input to the hospital for improvement.

+### <ins>Lessons Learned on Software Development</ins>
+1. A key lesson we learned is that both project requirements and plans are constantly evolving.
+As stakeholder needs and technical realities changed, it became clear that we needed to continuously revisit and refine both user stories and the project plan.
+Regularly adjusting milestone scopes, timelines, and priorities based on actual progress helped keep the project aligned, flexible, and on track while minimizing surprises down the line.

+2. Large tasks are risky and hard to track.
+Breaking down stories into smaller, testable, and deliverable chunks improves clarity, estimation, and momentum.

+3. Allocating time for regular team check-ins and collaborative work sessions made a significant difference.
+Open communication helped us stay informed on progress, understand blockers early, and adapt quickly.
+We learned that active collaboration is just as important as individual contributions when building a successful software project.